What is the difference between Live in Care and 24 Hour Care?

 |Bedroom for caregiver required||Yes||Yes, if overnight shifts are being charged on the lower cost basis called inactive overnight care.

-No, if the Caregiver is awake and attentive all night provided.
+No, if the Caregiver is awake and attentive all night.

 |Food for Live in Carer to be supplied||Yes.
 The Live in Carer normally eats the same food they cook with or for the client.
 Expensive or special foods required by the Live in Carer are paid for by the Live in Carer.
 Alternatively, $50 per day can be added to the invoice for the Live in Carer to buy their own food.||No|

 |Cost||Live in Care costs less than half the cost of 24 Hour Care.

-The exact cost for both Live in Care and 24 Hour Care, with inactive nights, or active nights is explained on this page of our website along with information on Government funding..
+The exact cost for both Live in Care and 24 Hour Care, with inactive nights, or active nights is explained on this page of our website along with information on Government funding to reduce the cost.

 The exact cost for both Live in Care and 24 Hour Care with inactive nights or active nights is detailed on this page of our website.

 During our FREE Consultation we will listen to your care needs and goals, and recommend the right level of care.
 For many of our clients this will be Live in Care, for others it will be 24 Hour In Home Care.
 We will explain the difference between the two services and recommend the one that is best suited to your care needs.

-We take a lot of care matching our clients with the right 24 hour or live in carer or Private Nurse, but if you are not delighted with the care worker we choose we will provide a replacement and refund the cost of that service in full.
+We take a lot of care matching our clients with the right Caregivers, Live in Carers or Private Nurses, but if you are not delighted with the care worker we choose we will provide a replacement and refund the cost of that shift in full.